samblenny/ble-gamepad/README.md

 If you want to use a gamepad with an ESP32-S3, be sure to check the manufacturer specs carefully.
 Gamepads that don't specifically mention "Bluetooth 5.0" are unlikely to work with the S3's radio.
+Also, keep in mind that if you get a Bluetooth 5.0 gamepad designed to act like a Switch Pro controller, there's a good chance it may be incompatible with games designed for use with Xinput controllers.

 ## Hardware